seanhess/hyperbole/README.md

 messageView msg = col (gap 10) $ do
   el_ "Current Message"
   el_ msg
-  button (SetMessage "A new message") id "Set Message"
+  -- send (SetMessage "A new message") when clicked button (SetMessage "A new message") id "Set Message"
 ```